 Lamborghini added power steering into the mix as of 1993, and the supercar also saw the addition of ABS.

-Even at that time, various luxury perks were available with supercars; Lamborghini offered the possibility to buy a custom-moulded seat for the driver, rear spoiler, a factory luggage set and even a limited edition Breguet clock for your car’s dashboard.
+Even at that time, various luxury perks were available with supercars; Lamborghini offered the possibility to buy a custom-molded seat for the driver, rear spoiler, a factory luggage set, and even a limited edition Breguet clock for your car’s dashboard.